Chapter 7 - Accommodation For Spelling

 Guidelines for Reasonable Accommodations for Spelling

-Correct spelling at the university level is expected of all students.
-However, students with a specific learning disability which impacts spelling, may be eligible to receive a reasonable accommodation for in-class assignments and in-class exams.
-Typical accommodations have included spell-check devices, access to spell check in "Word", or not penalizing a student for spelling errors.
-The academic decision of whether or not spelling is essential to the course is typically the determined by the instructor and/or academic unit involved.
-However, this decision must be made within legal parameters and in consultation with DAS.
+Correct spelling is expected of all students at the university level.
+For students who have a documented learning disability that impacts spelling, using a spelling aid may be a reasonable accommodation for in-class assignments and in-class exams.
+Typical accommodations have included spell-check devices, access to spell check in Microsoft Word, or not penalizing a student for spelling errors.
+The academic decision of whether or not spelling is essential to the course is typically the prerogative of the instructor and/or academic unit involved.

 Process